DiCOVA-Net: Diagnosing COVID-19 using Acoustics based on Deep Residual Network for the DiCOVA Challenge 2021: The Proposed DiCOVA-Net Method

 \subsection{Focal Loss}

-In the model of machine learning and deep learning, the loss function is used to measure the degree of difference between the predicted value and the real value.
-If the model prediction is not accurate, the value of the loss function will be larger.
-In general, the better the loss function is designed, the better the performance of the model will be.
-The loss function plays the role of "supervisor" in DNNs, which guides the model training to move towards the direction of reducing the loss function, so as to find the network parameter combination that minimizes the loss function.
-At present, cross entropy (CE) is often used as the loss function when DNNs are trained, which is calculated as Eq.(\ref{eq5}).
-Compared with the classification error rate and the mean square error (MSE), CE can better capture the differences between different models.
-Moreover, CE has the property of convex function, so it can find the global optimal value when taking the derivative.
+The loss function is used in machine learning and deep learning models to assess the degree of discrepancy between the predicted and real values.
+If the model forecast is incorrect, the loss function value will be greater.
+In general, the better the loss function is developed, the better the model's performance.
+In DNNs, the loss function acts as a "supervisor," guiding model training to progress in the direction of minimizing the loss function in order to locate the network parameter combination that minimizes the loss function.
+When DNNs are trained, cross entropy (CE), which is derived as Eq.(\ref{eq5}), is frequently employed as the loss function.
+CE can better represent the differences between various models than the classification error rate and the mean square error (MSE).
+CE also has the feature of being a convex function, which allows it to discover the global best value when calculating the derivative.

-where $y_i$ represents the label of sample $i$, and $p_i$ is the probability that sample $i$ is predicted to be a positive class.
+where $y_s$ is the label of sample $s$ and $p_s$ is the chance that sample $i$ would be classified as positive.

-Cross entropy can achieve good results when the number of samples in each class is not very different, but it is no longer effective when the data is unbalanced.
-Aiming at the problem of unbalanced data, Lin et al. \cite{Lin2017} proposed a new loss function called focal loss which is calculated as Eq.(\ref{eq6}).
+Cross entropy can produce decent results when the number of samples in each class is small, but it loses effectiveness when the data is uneven.
+Lin et al. \cite{Lin2017} introduced a novel loss function called focused loss, which is derived as Eq. (\ref{eq6}) to address the problem of imbalanced data.

-where $\gamma$ $(\gamma \geq 0)$ is the focusing parameter which is used to adjust the weight of difficult samples and easy samples, and the $(1-p_i )^\gamma$ is called the modulating factor.
-In addition, $\alpha_i$ is used to adjust the weight of positive and negative samples.
+where $\gamma$ $(\gamma \geq 0)$ is the focusing parameter used to change the weight of tough and easy samples, and $(1-p r)^\gamma$ is referred to as the modulating factor.
+Furthermore, $\alpha_r$ is utilized to balance the weights of positive and negative samples.

-From Eq.(\ref{eq6}), we can get two important properties of the focal loss: (1) When the value of $p_i\rightarrow1$, $(1-p_i )^\gamma \rightarrow0$, indicating that the prediction of the model is accurate and the sample is an easy sample, so the contribution of the sample to the loss is small.
-(2) The focusing parameter $\gamma$ smoothly adjusts the rate at which easy examples are down-weighted.
-When $\gamma=0$, focal loss equivalent to CE, and as $\gamma$ increases, the weight of easy samples will be further reduced.
-Therefore, using Eq.(\ref{eq6}) as the loss function of the model in this paper, on the one hand, the problem of imbalanced data can be considered, and on the other hand, the difficulty of sample discrimination can be taken into account.